zvx1s/published-audits/README.md

 This repository contains my independent security audits of Solidity smart contracts.
 Each audit includes:
-- 📄 A full PDF report with findings, impact analysis, and mitigations
+- 📄 A full PDF report with findings, impact analysis, and recommended mitigations
 - 🧪 Test cases and proofs of concept (when relevant)
 - 📝 Notes on methodology and key learnings